Omicron spreads global gloom over New Year’s celebrations - NewsBreak

 Omicron spreads global gloom over New Year’s celebrations

-The top U.S. infectious-disease expert, Dr. Anthony Fauci, warned on Monday that with the rise of the highly contagious omicron, “it’s going to get worse before it gets better.”
+And the top U.S. infectious disease expert, Dr. Anthony Fauci, warned on Monday that with the rise of the highly contagious omicron, “it’s going to get worse before it gets better.”

 “We don’t expect things are going to turn around in a few days to a week.
 It likely will take much longer than that, but that’s unpredictable,” he said on ABC.

-In Denmark, infection numbers have gone up drastically in the past few days and set a one-day record of over 16,000 in the nation of 5.8 million.‘This is serious’: Red Cross calls attention to nationwide blood shortage crisis, North Alabama blood center offers gift cards for donations

-Travelers around the world faced flight cancellations and delays because of staffing shortages linked to COVID-19.
-FlightAware, a flight-tracking website, counted more than 2,400 cancellations worldwide by Monday afternoon — 884 of them within, into or out of the U.S.

-It is the unpredictability of the virus that is keeping governments second-guessing and picking widely varying strategies to beat back the pandemic.
+It is the unpredictability that is keeping governments second-guessing and picking widely varying strategies to beat back the pandemic.

 The French government and British Prime Minister Boris Johnson were assessing the latest data and the need to counter the record numbers of COVID-19 infections with more measures to keep people apart at a time when they so dearly want to be together.